Natasha Rostova: Adaptations

-The character of Natasha Rostova is difficult to portray on film or television because she ages from a 13-year-old girl in book one to a 28-year-old mother of four at the end of the novel.
+The character of Natasha is difficult to portray on film or television because she ages from a 13-year-old girl in book one to a 28-year-old mother of four at the end of the novel.
 Several actresses have portrayed Natasha Rostova to critical acclaim.

 In 1956, Audrey Hepburn was cast as Natasha in King Vidor's War and Peace.
 She was nominated for a BAFTA Award for best British actress and for a Golden Globe Award for best actress in a drama production.
 Moreover, Harlow Robinson writes that Hepburn "makes a visually compelling Natasha...".

 Other performances include those of Morag Hood in the 1972 BBC miniseries with Anthony Hopkins as Pierre, Ludmila Savelyeva in Sergei Bondarchuk's adaptation, Clémence Poésy in the 2007 miniseries and Denée Benton (Phillipa Soo Off-Broadway) in the New York musical adaptation, Natasha, Pierre & The Great Comet of 1812, which received 12 Tony nominations in 2017.
 In the 2016 BBC One six-part drama based on the novel, Lily James played Natasha Rostova.